 “Some men are coming to kill us.
 We’re going to kill them first.”

-A contender for the best Bond film in over three decades; the seventh highest-grossing film of all-time - having comfortably crossed the billion-dollar mark; and almost certainly the best action-film of the 2012, Skyfall is a magnificent conclusion to what could easily be described as Daniel Craig's Bond reboot trilogy.
+A contender for the best Bond film in over three decades; one of the best films of the year; and almost certainly the best action-film of the year – Skyfall is a magnificent conclusion to what could easily be described as Daniel Craig’s Bond reboot trilogy.
 After all, by the end of this film, Bond is finally established as the man who walked on-screen, ready-made, in all those classic older chapters.

 Through Craig’s three movies, we have at last been given some true depth and insight into the legendary icon that was created some 60 years ago and immortalised on screen half a Century ago.
 By providing us with this depth, Craig has arguably also catapulted himself into pole position to be classed as the definitive Bond.